shakna-israel/pallet/README.md

 The famous 'Hello, World!' program is a simple program that can output a message to the screen.

-In pallet, it is as simple as you might expect:
+In *pallet*, it is as simple as you might expect:

 	print!
 'Hello, World!'